zacharski/database-course/README.md

 ### Tasks

-* Closely mirrors the examples shown in the course videos.
+* Closely mirror the examples shown in the course videos.
-* Generally the majority of the code is provided for you.
+* The majority of the code is provided to you.
 * Where appropriate, test code is also provided enabling you to get instant feedback.
 * You are to:
   * write a small amount of code to complete the task
   * evaluate what you have done by running the tests

+Tasks are evaluated on a five tier system.

+* **tier 1** the task code works and all code is 100% correct.
+* **tier 2** around 90% of the task code works and there are a few coding errors.
+* **tier 3** most of the task code works and there are coding errors.
+* **tier 4** some element works correctly but there are significant errors.
+* **tier 5** the code mostly does not work or was not submitted.

+For example, if a task is worth 20 points, you might get 20 for tier 1, 16 for tier 2, 12 for tier 3, 8 for tier 4 and zero for tier 5.

+You can submit up to two tasks per week.

 ### Projects

-* Follows examples shown in the course videos.
+* Follow examples shown in the course videos.
-* Builds off of concepts and skills you learned completing prerequisite tasks.
+* Build off of concepts and skills you learned completing prerequisite tasks.
 * Project definition provides either
   * an API specification and test file
   * a video showing an example of a completed project